A broken ankle in Orlando could cost $45,000US during a March Break family trip

 A similar broken ankle in The Bahamas averages $11,470US with a hospital stay of 2.5 days.
 In Cuba, the average cost of a broken leg is $3,835US with a hospital stay of 8 days.
 A hip fracture in the Dominican Republic could also be financially devastating, with an average cost of $43,500US. *

-These, warns Dan Keon, Vice President, Market Management, Allianz Global Assistance Canada, are just a few examples of the potential devastating costs of vacationing without medical travel insurance. to purchase travel insurance.
+These, warns Dan Keon, Vice President, Market Management, Allianz Global Assistance Canada, are just a few examples of the potential devastating costs of vacationing without medical travel insurance.
+The federal government recently advised all Canadians travelling during March Break to purchase travel insurance.

 “It’s not just the straight medical costs that people need to be aware of,” says Keon.
 “It’s also the additional expenses that may be unavoidable if a family member has to stay in the destination longer with a loved one who has been hospitalized or can’t immediately travel due to an injury.”